How to Get from Lima to Machu Picchu (All Routes Explained)

 One of the most popular ways to get to Machu Picchu from Cusco is on a multi-day trek.

-Both of these routes bring you into Machu Picchu through an Inca Trail-only entrance on your last day.
-They are the only direct Cusco to Machu Picchu routes.
+- Both Inca Trail routes bring you into Machu Picchu through an Inca Trail-only entrance on your last day

-The Salkantay Trek is a popular alternative to the Inca Trail and doesn’t require booking as much in advance.
-There’s also less camping included (and it’s a lot cheaper).
+- The Salkantay Trek: a popular alternative to the Inca Trail that doesn’t require booking as much in advance (and is much cheaper)

-Another alternative is the Inca Jungle Trek, lasting from 2 to 4 days.
-This includes loads of fun activities such as mountain biking, rafting and ziplining, to name just a few.
+- The Inca Jungle Trek: 2- to 4-day options.
+This includes loads of fun activities such as mountain biking, rafting and ziplining, to name just a few but doesn’t follow the full Inca Trail

 Once you reach Aguas Calientes, there are only 2 ways to get to Machu Picchu.
 You can take the bus or you can walk.